Hops: Migrant labor and social impact

 In the United States, Prohibition had a serious adverse effect on hops production, but remnants of this significant industry in the western states are still noticeable in the form of old hop kilns that survive throughout Sonoma County, California, among others.
 Florian Dauenhauer, of Santa Rosa in Sonoma County, became a manufacturer of hop-harvesting machines in 1940, in part because of the hop industry's importance to the county.
 This mechanization helped destroy the local industry by enabling large-scale mechanized production, which moved to larger farms in other areas.
-Dauenhauer Manufacturing Company remains a current producer of hop harvesting machines.

 Chemical composition

-In addition to water, cellulose, and various proteins, the chemical composition of hops consists of compounds important for imparting character to beer.
+In addition to water, cellulose, and various proteins, hops contain compounds that impart flavour and aroma to beer.